geoff-at-niche/manager-readme/README.md

   - Candidness is not orthoganal to compassion
   - 3 Metrics: Safety (should be high), Effort (should be low), Benefit (should be high)
 - 1:1s
   - Currently I have monthly 1:1s with the whole team.
-That will likely be changing soon, but I still want to find time to check in with the team.
-If you want to have a 1:1, just hit me up on Slack or send me a calendar invite
+That may change over time, but I still want to find time to regularly check in with the team.
+If you ever want to have a 1:1, just hit me up on Slack or send me a calendar invite
   - I'd like to avoid discussing status updates and instead focus on feedback for each other and discussion of your career, team dynamics, team strategy, and the larger business